Why We Use the Ingredients We Do

 Formaldehyde Free Packaging

-Vermont Soap believes our packaging should be just as non-toxic as the products we put in it.
+Vermont Soap believes our eco-friendly soap and other product packaging should be just as non-toxic as the products themselves.

 Click here to read our Letter of Continuing Guarantee that our plastic containers are formaldehyde free.